 Building on this work, Becker et al. (1990), Lucas (1988, 2002), Jones (2001), and, in particular, Galor and Weil (1996, 1999, 2000) present models that try to capture the historical evolution of population and output.
-Fernández-Villaverde (2001), Greenwood and Seshadri (2002), Kalemli-Ozcan (2003), Doepke (2017), and Bar and Leukhina (2010) present quantitative versions of these models that can account for historical evidence on demographic transitions for specific countries.
-Within this literature, De Silva and Tenreyro (2020) and Cavalcanti et al. (2021) emphasize the role of contraception and population planning programs, Vogl (2016) highlights a historical shift, from positive to negative, in the relationship between family size and educational attainment of children, and Manuelli and Seshadri (2009) explore productivity and taxes to explain the differences in fertility between Europe and the U.S. Cervellati and Sunde (2015) conducts a cross-country quantitative analysis of demographic transitions.
-As we do, they focus on a frontrunner country (Sweden in their case) and study differences in the timing of the fertility transition for the post-1960 world due to country-specific exogenous differences in mortality.
+Fernández-Villaverde (2001), Greenwood and Seshadri (2002), Kalemli-Ozcan (2003), Tamura (2006), Doepke (2017), and Bar and Leukhina (2010)

+present quantitative versions of these models that can account for historical evidence on demographic transitions for specific countries.
+Jones et al. (2010) and Doepke et al. (2022) provide excellent reviews.
+Within this literature, De Silva and Tenreyro (2020) and Cavalcanti et al. (2021) emphasize the role of contraception and population planning programs, Vogl (2016) highlights a historical shift, from positive to negative, in the relationship between family size and educational attainment of children, and Manuelli and Seshadri (2009) explore productivity and taxes to explain the differences in fertility between Europe and the U.S. Córdoba et al. (2020) decompose the 2013 cross-section of fertility and education differences, and find that TFP accounts for a large part of the cross-county variation, while differences in public funding of education also play an important role.
+Cervellati and Sunde (2015) calibrates a growth model with fertility and education choices to Sweden, and then explores whether exogenous differences in initial mortality rates can account for differences between Sweden's demographic evolution and the evolution of other countries post-1960.
 Finally, Vogl (2020) argues that intergenerational associations of fertility vary over the fertility transition due to a reversal of fertility differences by skill.